oluwakemi-dada/algorithm-and-its-test-cases/README.md

 # Circular Buffer

-A circular buffer, cyclic buffer or ring buffer is a data structure that uses a single, fixed-size buffer as if it were connected end-to-end.
+ASSESSMENT - A circular buffer, cyclic buffer or ring buffer is a data structure that uses a single, fixed-size buffer as if it were connected end-to-end.

 A circular buffer first starts empty and of some predefined length.
 For